Is it time for whooping cough vaccine to get an update? CDC exploring

 Researchers found that pertussis has evolved genetically.

-Think of it like the flu vaccine, says Dr. Mai Duong, chief of pediatrics at Austin Regional Clinic.
+Think of it like the flu vaccine, says Dr. Mai Duong, chief of pediatrics at Austin Regional Clinic in Austin, Texas.
 Every year the flu changes rapidly from the year before, which is why the vaccine is different each year.

 While pertussis and other diseases we currently vaccinate for are not evolving as rapidly as the flu, they can evolve and we can start seeing a different version emerging.